celador/JohnAaronNelson/content/blog/the-lead-developer/index.md

 Hofstadtler's law... #NoEstimates

 Estimation is really hard.
 There's lots of problems with it.

 The key ingredient for estimation is trust

 5 things to maximize trust

-1) Make and keep the commitments you can.
+1. Make and keep the commitments you can.
 Give quality demos
-2) Be transparent for why we missed our estimation.
+2. Be transparent for why we missed our estimation.
-3) Don't overdo things.
+3. Don't overdo things.
 Have a product mindset.
 This is a business, not play.
-4) Show empathy.
+4. Show empathy.
 Product has stakeholders, like the CEO.
-5) Educate them on the complexity of estimation.
+5. Educate them on the complexity of estimation.
 Use a semi-outlandish example.

 ## Silence isn't golden, it's deadly! - 14:10 - Paula Kennedy - @PaulaLKennedy

 ###### Wed Jun 12 14:17:41 BST 2019

 They have 30% of their team that feels they're not part of their team and they're trying to solve their communication issues with all hands meetings and retros.

 "Virtual off-site" where everyone gets on Zoom for an entire day.

 Google's "Project Aristotle"

 Use "Active Listening"

 "Mindful Communication" talk about the other person..

 Have an Off-Site

-They have a team mascot, which is basically like a Conch; "I have the Conch"
+They have a team mascot, a Goose, which is basically like the Conch from _Lord of the Flies_; "I have the Conch"

 Don't have individual Slack channels.
 Use public channels, with threads.

 Book club didn't work.